Video: Debbie Heile learns her cancer risk through genetic testing. View text version of story >>

 Who Should Consider Cancer Genetic Testing?

 Testing is recommended only after discussion of the benefits, risks and limits, and potential outcomes of genetic testing.
-Common characteristics of hereditary cancer families include:
+A family meeting any of the criteria below may consider genetic counseling:

 - Cancer that occurs at an early age (50 or younger)